haoua/haoua/README.md

 ---

 ### ⚡ Currently working on :
-- Redesign of my personal website
+- 🎨 Redesign of my personal website
+- ✍️ Helping french translation for freecodecamp.org
-- Rethink all my project about TvShow tracking app Plannr
+- 📺 Rethink all my project about TvShow tracking app Plannr using REACT
-- Trying to build a modern CD player using RFID
+- 🎶 Trying to build a modern CD player using RFID
 ---

 ### :hammer_and_wrench: Languages and Tools :